Section 12.2

 Every assisted suicide must be reported to the police and that is followed by a State Attorney’s investigation.
 Only when the State Attorney is satisfied that no offence has been committed can the investigation be closed.

 Third there is also a “Statutory Rule” for medical doctors.
 If this is not followed then the doctor can find his or her career at risk.
 If felt appropriate, the State Attorney can refer any case to the respective Cantonal Health Authority.
 That Authority can then, if it feels the Statutory Rule has been broken, open an administrative procedure against the doctor who prescribed the Pentobarbital.
 It is the Authority that issues the doctor’s work permit and it can withdraw that if it needs to do so.
+What this means in practice is that, whilst (unlike all other countries) doctors do not need to be involved in the VAD decision itself, they must nonetheless be involved at the prescription stage.

 Attempts to change